NelsonNX/guidebook-nxp-hk/how-we-hire/mobile-assignment.md

 ]
 ```

-We are usinkg mockAPI to provide the mock response
+We are using mockAPI to provide the mock response
 You can check the manual [here](https://github.com/mockapi-io/docs/wiki)

 ---